 Looking to impress your next at-home dinner guest?
 Don’t move!
 We know exactly what you should prepare.
 Channel your favorite celebrity chef by creating this beloved savory recipe for grilled salmon with sweet and sour vegetables.

 This is one of our lengthier recipes in terms of cooking time, but the flavor is well worth it.
 (P.S.
 Make it for yourself and you’ll soon see why.)

-Think of Joann Damelio’s salmon recipe as a rainbow on your plate.
-Damelio, who works for Chefit, a South Florida-based personal chef company, whips together this easy-to-make dish for many of her customers.
+Created by chef Joann Damelio, consider this salmon recipe as a rainbow on your plate.
+Damelio, who works as a private chef for homes and venues across South Florida, puts together this easy-to-make dish for many of her customers.

 Marinate salmon.
 Combine white wine, cumin, coriander, salt, and pepper in a glass bowl for at least one hour to overnight.

 In a large pot, dissolve the sugar in warm water.
 Add peppers, vinegar, olive oil, broth, salt, and pepper.

 Cover and simmer peppers over medium heat until soft for about 30 minutes.

 Rinse quinoa with water.
 Put olive oil in pot and heat.
 Add quinoa and toast until golden for about 3 minutes.